dubyte/dir2opds/README.md

 # dir2opds - serve books from a directory
- dir2opds inspects the given folder and serve an OPDS 1.1 compliant server.
+ dir2opds inspects the given folder and serves an OPDS 1.1 compliant server.

 # Overview
  There are good options to serve books using OPDS.
-Calibre is good for that but if your server is headless, install Calibre doesn't seem to be the best option.
+Calibre is good for that, but if your server is headless, installing Calibre doesn't seem to be the best option.

- That is why calibre2opds exists, but if you have too many books and you don't want to create a Calibre library dir2opds could help you to have an OPDS server from a directory with one condition:
+ That is why calibre2opds exists, but if you have too many books and you don't want to create a Calibre library, dir2opds could help you to have an OPDS server from a directory with one condition:

  - A folder should have only folders or only files.